gombosc/WebDevelopment2023/README.md

 - git still not functioning
 - spent 3 hours on going over the React Tic-Tac-Toe again, stronger understanding of components, states, props and hooks
 - time travelling still not fully understood

+<strong> Day 95 </strong>
+- covered time function and understood it better, took some time